lars-frogner/OpenBabyMonitor/README.md

 > **_Note:_** In the above URL, `babymonitor` is the hostname of the Pi.
 Many routers automatically append a suffix like `.local`, `.home` or `.lan` to the hostnames of the devices on its network, so if the short version of the URL doesn't work, try adding one of the suffixes.
 No suffix is required when connected to the Pi's access point.

 Upon loading the website, your browser will typically show a warning about the site not being secure.
-This is expected and can typically be bypassed by clicking *Advanced* -> *Continue anyway* or something similar.
+This is expected and can typically be bypassed by clicking `Advanced` -> `Continue anyway` or something similar.
 While this is perfectly secure in the context of communicating with a device on the local network, **you should generally not bypass such warnings encountered when browsing the internet**.

 > **_Note:_** Both the `https` and `http` protocol is supported, but `https` is recommended because it encrypts the communication.
 However, because the baby monitor only uses the local network and thus is not connected to the internet, it has to use a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate) for the `https` protocol.
 Since such certificates are not as secure as certificates validated by a third party, they cause most browsers to emit warnings.

 ### Signing in

 A password is required to sign in to the web application.
 If you used a [pre-built system image](#installation) to install the baby monitor software on the Pi, the default password is `babymonitor`.
 If you did a [manual installation](#manual-setup), you specified this password during the setup.
-It is a good idea to change this in the network settings after you have signed in the first time.
+It is a good idea to [change this](#changing-passwords) in the network settings after you have signed in the first time.

+### Changing passwords

+> **_Note:_** This is most relevant if you installed a [pre-built system image](#installation).

+For security, you should change the baby monitor passwords to something other than the default values.
+There are three separate passwords that should be changed (all with `babymonitor` as the default value).
+These are the passwords for (1): connecting to the access point, (2): signing in to the web application and (3): performing privileged actions on the device, like logging in with SSH.
+All can be changed in the web application.

+In the navigation menu, click `Settings` -> `Network settings` to go to the network settings page, where there are options to change the access point password and the website password.
+After doing so, go to the system settings page by clicking `Settings` -> `System settings`.
+Here you can change the device password.
+When finished, reboot the Pi by clicking `Server` -> `Reboot`.

 ### Basic operation